-College of Science Core and Graduation requirements (up to 63 hrs) as listed in section 13.02 Degree Programs Biology Maior Requirements (47 hrs) BIO xxxx
+College of Science Graduation requirements (up to 63 hrs)

-Diology major Requirements (17 ms)

-BIO 1402 General Zoology

-BIO 1403 Cellular and Molecular Biology

-BIO 2403 General Botany

-BIO 3404 Genetics

-CHE 1401 Chemistry I

-CHE 1402 Chemistry II

-Plus at least 23 credit hours from upper-level (3000 or

-4000) BIO courses or the SCI courses listed below.
+Biology Major Requirements BIO xxxx BIO 1402 General Zoology BIO xxxx BIO 1403 Cellular and Molecular Biology BIO xxxx BIO 2403 General Botany BIO xxxx BIO 3404 Genetics BIO xxxx CHE 1401 Chemistry I SCI 4310 Natural Science Research Project CHE 1402 Chemistry II SCI 3303 Geology and Ecology of the Southwest US Plus at least 23 credit hours from upper level (3000 or SCI 3304 Geology and Ecology of Hawaii 4000) BIO courses or the SCI courses listed below.
 No more than 6 of these hours may be field courses.

-BIO xxxx

-BIO xxxx

-BIO xxxx

-BIO xxxx
+Elective Hours BIO xxxx A sufficient number of credit hours to bring the total BIO xxxx number of hours to 128 of which 39 must be upper- BIO xxxx level.